Balkan League

 Map showing the borders of the Balkan states before and after both Balkan Wars.

-The League of the Balkans was a quadruple alliance formed by a series of bilateral treaties concluded in 1912 between the Eastern Orthodox kingdoms of Greece, Bulgaria, Serbia and Montenegro, and directed against the Ottoman Empire, which still controlled much of Southeastern Europe.
+The Balkan League was a quadruple alliance spearheaded by Eleftherios Venizelos and formed through a series of bilateral treaties concluded in 1912 between the Eastern Orthodox kingdoms of Greece, Bulgaria, Serbia and Montenegro, and directed against the Ottoman Empire, which still controlled much of Southeastern Europe.

 The Balkans had been in a state of turmoil since the early 1900s, with years of guerrilla warfare in Macedonia followed by the Young Turk Revolution, the protracted Bosnian Crisis, and several Albanian Uprisings.
 The outbreak of the Italo-Turkish War in 1911 had further weakened the Ottomans and emboldened the Balkan states.
 Under Russian influence, Serbia and Bulgaria settled their differences and signed an alliance, which was originally directed against Austria-Hungary, on 13 March 1912, but by adding a secret chapter to it essentially redirected the alliance against the Ottoman Empire.
 Serbia then signed a mutual alliance with Montenegro, and Bulgaria did the same with Greece.

 The League was victorious in the First Balkan War which broke out in October 1912, where it successfully seized control of almost all European Ottoman territories.
 After the victory, however, unresolved prior differences between the allies re-emerged over the division of the spoils, particularly Macedonia, leading to the effective break-up of the League, and soon after, on 16 June 1913, Bulgaria attacked her erstwhile allies, beginning the Second Balkan War.